John 'Goldfinger' Palmer

 HIs story is filled to the brim with excess, with amazement, tragedy (for those he ripped off), and with irony.

 Ironically, John Palmer’s nickname, “Goldfinger,” came from the smelting of gold from a crime he “knew nothing about,” the great Brink’s-Mat heist of 1983 in London.
 Given his background, who of sound mind would believe he processed the gold innocently?
 Yet, he walked.

 He smirked his way through many of the accusations that came his way, all his life.

-Ironically, Bernie Madoff in the U.S., who had stolen from far fewer people, rots in prison serving a sentence of 150 years.
+Ironically, Bernie Madoff in the U.S., who had stolen from far fewer people, rotted in prison serving a sentence of 150 years.
 Palmer lived in luxury on his estate in his 60’s, the oh-so-comfortable retiree.
 His victims would like to know why he luxuriates, on their money.

 He died from the bullets of someone who penetrated his large, remote estate, and yet police first processed his death as coming from “natural causes.”

 Irony that the day he died, his business-wise son James studied at home diligently for exams he was soon to take in “Financial Regulation.”
 Seriously.

 Irony that his surviving partner, Christina Ketley, exclaimed utter moral alarm that the shooting could have happened.
-There’s someone out there who commits acts of violence, and we should all be alarmed, she stressed.
+There’s someone out there who commits acts of violence, and we should all be alarmed, she asserted.
 But do we all have the same targets on our chests…have we committed the same sins?

 His victims included hundreds who had their life savings trashed, others beaten to a pulp by his thugs in the underworld.
 Although a British newsmagazine reporter opined that “no one deserves what happened to him,” some of those many victims might disagree.